weterynarzfred/TaleSpire-slabTool/README.md

 - [x] math expression evaluation
 - [x] user comments
 - [x] tooltips (mostly placeholders for now)
+- [x] make this into a symbiote
+- [x] put results into the hand

 ## ideas for later
+- read slab from hand (not possible for now)
 - drop to nearest surface
 - filter by position
 - drag and drop modifier order